Saint Louis University Harm and Alcohol Reduction Program

 - Inpatient Treatment

-- In addition to the assessment, the Office of Student Conduct may require the student to complete additional steps.
+- In addition to the assessment, the Office of Student Responsibility may require the student to complete additional steps.

 - Please note: If a counselor assigns you to SHARP II, you do not need to fill out the online registration form.